 Assessing your RI&E

 In most cases, you must let a certified occupational health and safety service or occupational health officer (in Dutch) assess your RI&E (including your action plan).
-This depends on the size of your business.
+This will tell you whether you have taken the right measures.
+And whether your employees are properly protected against the risks.
+Whether you need to test depends on the size of your company.
 Check if you are required to have your RI&E assessed (in Dutch).
+The costs for testing an RI&E are not fixed.
+Therefore, ask for a price quotation from the occupational health and safety service.

 Discuss the RI&E in your business